Opioid Overdose Alert Issued for City of Kawartha Lakes, County of Haliburton, and Northumberland County

 - Keep a naloxone kit on hand.
 You can get a naloxone kit at most pharmacies and needle exchange sites.

-The HKPR District Health Unit’s opioid overdose alert automatically flags increases in overdoses for community partners and first responders, which triggers enhanced outreach efforts and distribution of naloxone kits.
+The HKPR District Health Unit’s opioid overdose alert automatically flags the problem for community partners and first responders, which triggers enhanced outreach efforts and distribution of naloxone kits.
 Naloxone is an emergency medicine that temporarily reverses the effects of an opioid overdose until the victim can get to hospital for treatment.
 Naloxone is recommended to be used in all suspected drug overdoses, due to the possibility of opioid contamination or poisoning.

 Naloxone kits are also available for people who use opioids, as well as their family and friends.
 These can be picked up at Health Unit offices, local pharmacies, and other locations.
 Where to get a free naloxone kit | Ontario.ca